sardjev2/higher-ed-graduation-equity-analysis/README.md

 - `graduation_dashboard.twb` – Tableau dashboard file containing all visualizations
 - `dashboard-screenshot.jpeg` – Snapshot of the final dashboard
 - `sql/create_master_dataset.sql` – SQL script used to clean and join IPEDS datasets into a master analysis dataset
+- `policy-brief.pdf` – One-page summary of key findings and implications

 ## Author
 Alex Sardjev